 FUN FACT: The birthday boy’s name is Will, and for years, when he was young, we all called him “Willy Wonka”.
 How fitting that his birthday dessert this year is this wonderful, candy-filled creation that would make Roald Dahl’s Willy Wonka proud.

 Ok.
 Let’s get baking!

-For the base of the dessert, you’ll need a package of Pillsbury’s Minions sugar cookie dough.
-Of course, you can use Pillsbury’s regular sugar cookie dough too.
+For the base of this dessert, you’ll need one roll or package of Pillsbury’s sugar cookie dough.
+As I said, we used Minion’s sugar cookie dough but you can use Pillsbury’s regular sugar cookie dough too.
 Look for it in the refrigerator aisle of your grocery store.

 She cut up a combination of Mars Bars, Snickers, Peanut Butter Cups, Kit Kat and Twix, and scattered them over the cookie base.

 Of course, you could use whatever chocolate treats you have on hand – Aero, Rolo, Jersey Milk, Wonderbar etc.